 Check out these living room design ideas for more inspiration:

 The focus of these living room colour ideas is the celebration of all aspects of life, with heart-warming stories woven into each category.
 Purpassion (a Nippon colour palette) is ideal for those who like to end their day in a calm environment.
 A cool-toned colour combination for walls like this one creates the perfect atmosphere to relax in with a warm cup of tea.
 The gorgeous shades of blue and grey signify passion for purpose as well as peace.

 Inspired by creativity, this wall colour combination for the living room is for anyone who seeks inspiration from their surroundings.
 The pastel theme makes for an overall muted canvas while adding a bit of colour.
 In addition, there are many more arresting pastel shades in Nippon’s collection to choose from.
 As seen above, pastel purple and orange make for a bold yet calm hall colour combination.
-If orange and purple are not really your colours, then there are other living room colour combinations in pastels that you can choose.

 When you want to keep your living room colour combination natural, keep it neutral.
-Neutrals from N.O.W (a Nippon colour palette) are always a timeless way to express oneself.
+Neutrals from N.O.W. (a Nippon colour palette) are always a timeless way to express oneself.
 Moreover, a neutral wall colour combination always stands the test of time.
 Opt for white and beige tones for that good old classic white-on-white look.

 Celebrating love and positive interactions all around is LO+VE (a Nippon colour palette).
 It is a popularly chosen wall colour combination for halls by paint experts who say that the love of well-being will define homes.
 This wall colour combination of blue and yellow promotes health, comfort and positive vibes.
 The yellow brings out the pops of blue.
 Additionally, paired with a white sofa, this colour combination for walls looks just right in this setup.